wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 Where clients have a larger budget than we think they need, we say that too.
 This usually means explaining why we're able to do the work for less than they thought.
 We also think about what extra things we could do to improve their chances of success, and suggest extra work they could do.

-Where a budget is disclosed that's more than we think is necessary, we usually propose a peice of work that uses that budget fully.
+Where a budget is disclosed that's more than we think is necessary, we usually propose a piece of work that uses that budget fully.
 But we're always open, and tell them that we've done this, and that we'd be delivering more than the minimum.
 And we're always happy to win a smaller bit of work than the client thought they'd need.
 We try to structure these proposals so that the extra work is easy to remove.

 ### Sales meetings